 Mean PISA scores for the New Zealand population and sub-populations are based on scores generated using Item Response Theory.
-These scores are reported on an international scale with an international standard deviation of 100 so that approximately two-thirds of all students internationally have a score between 400 and 600.
+These scores are reported on an international scale with an international mean of 500 and a standard deviation of 100 for OECD countries so that approximately two-thirds of all students internationally have a score between 400 and 600.

 The scientific literacy domain has undergone considerable expansion and change since being a minor domain in PISA 2000 and PISA 2003.
-It is not therefore possible to compare science outcomes from PISA 2006 or PISA 2009 with these earlier PISA assessments.
+It is not therefore possible to compare science outcomes from PISA 2006 to PISA 2012 with these earlier PISA assessments.

-In PISA 2009 proficiency levels related to the difficulty of the tasks that students were assessed on, with each content area having its own set of proficiency levels.
+In PISA 2012 proficiency levels related to the difficulty of the tasks that students were assessed on, with each content area having its own set of proficiency levels.
 These range from Level 1 for the simplest tasks to Level 6 for the most complex.
-The following information on the proficiency levels for each content area was sourced from: OECD (2010).
-PISA 2009 Results: What Students Know and Can Do – Student Performance in Reading, Mathematics and Science – Volume I. Paris: OECD.
+The following information on the proficiency levels for each content area was sourced from: OECD (2013).
+PISA 2012 Results: What Students Know and Can do: Student Performance in Mathematics, Reading and Science (Volume I).
+OECD: Paris.